 Tuition and fees for academic year enrollment are billed twice a year, once in late June, and again in November.
 Brown uses an electronic system, called E-Bill, to bill and collect required payments.
 A link to the current billing statement is sent to the student’s official Brown email address on each bill date.
-If a parent wishes to receive the E-Bill directly, view statements, and make payments, the student may authorize him or her as a user through http://payment.brown.edu interface.
+If a parent wishes to receive the E-Bill directly, view statements, and make payments, the student may authorize them as a user through http://payment.brown.edu interface.

 Specific charges for undergraduate, graduate, and medical students are listed in the Fee Charts on the Bursar's Office website.